 A proposed program of public information will be outlined.
 Open House Public Information Sessions will be held to present the proposal and to record public concerns.
-The proponent will hold public information sessions in the communities of North Harbour and Come by Chance.
-Public concerns will be addressed in a separate section of the EIS.
+The proponent will hold public information sessions in the communities of North

+Harbour, Come by Chance, Sunnyside and Arnold's Cove.
+Consideration should also be given to the holding of public information sessions in larger centres such as Clarenville and/or St. John's.
+Public concerns will be addressed in a separate section of the EIS/CSR.
 Protocol for these sessions will comply with Section 10 of the Newfoundland and Labrador Environmental Assessment Regulations, 2000.
 Public notification specifications are outlined in Appendix B.

-9. Environmental Protection Plan
+7. Environmental Protection Plan

 A site specific Environmental Protection Plan (EPP) for the proposed undertaking must be submitted to, and approved by, both the Minister of Environment and Conservation and Fisheries and Oceans Canada before any construction on the project begins.
-For the purposes of the EIS, an outline of the EPP will be included.
+For the purposes of the EIS/CSR, an outline of the EPP will be included.
 The EPP will be a "stand alone" document with all relevant maps and diagrams.
-Statements regarding the commitment to and philosophy of environmental protection planning and self-regulatory and compliance monitoring will be restricted to the EIS.
+Statements regarding the commitment to and philosophy of environmental protection planning and self-regulatory and compliance monitoring will be restricted to the EIS/CSR.
 The target audience for the EPP will be the resident engineer, site foreman/supervisor, proponent compliance staff and the provincial environmental inspector(s).
 Therefore the EPP will concentrate on addressing such issues as construction/operation mitigation, permit application and approval planning, monitoring activities, contingency planning for accidental and unplanned events and contact lists.
 In addition, the EPP will contain a tabular breakdown of major construction and operational activities into sub-components, followed by permits required, field mitigation and contingency planning where appropriate.
 The objective is to present concise, comprehensive and easily accessed environmental protection information for field use by the target audience.